iamishansharma/Image-Metamorphosis/README.md

 ## Dependencies

-The script is intended for Linux machines only.
+The script is intended for Mac(Unix) / Linux machines only.

 The following dependencies are required for the program: